Pair of pants (mathematics): Pants and hexagons

 The geometric proof of the classification in the previous paragraph is important for understanding the structure of hyperbolic pants.
 It proceeds as follows: Given a hyperbolic pair of pants with totally geodesic boundary, there exist three unique geodesic arcs that join the cuffs pairwise and that are perpendicular to them at their endpoints.
 These arcs are called the seams of the pants.

-Cutting the pants along the seams, one gets two right-angled hyperbolic hexagons which have three alternate sides of matching lengths.
+Cutting the pants along the seams, one gets two right-angled hyperbolic hexagons which have alternate sides of given lengths (the non-seam sides).
 The following lemma can be proven with elementary hyperbolic geometry.

-If two right-angled hyperbolic hexagons each have three alternate sides of matching lengths, then they are isometric to each other.
+If two right-angled hyperbolic hexagons have the same lengths of corresponding alternate sides, then they are isometric to each other.

 So we see that the pair of pants is the double of a right-angled hexagon along alternate sides.
-Since the isometry class of the hexagon is also uniquely determined by the lengths of the remaining three alternate sides, the classification of pants follows from that of hexagons.
+Since the isometry class of the hexagon is also uniquely determined by the lengths of the remaining sides, the classification of pants follows from that of hexagons.

 When a length of one cuff is zero one replaces the corresponding side in the right-angled hexagon by an ideal vertex.